 - Corporate Benchmarking: The company compares its various departments like finance, production, distribution, marketing, human resource, etc. with those of its competitors to enhance the efficiency of each division.

-- Strategic Benchmarking: This strategy is usually adopted when the company plans to implement a new strategy or idea or modify the existing one.
+- Strategic Benchmarking: This strategy is usually adopted when the company plans to implement a new policy or idea or modify the existing one.
 The team compares the company’s approach with that of the other successful companies in the industry before bringing it into practice.

 - Global Benchmarking: It is similar to strategic benchmarking, the only difference is that here the company compares its strategies with those of its other branch or the various competitors spread across the globe, to take corrective actions.